Please click on one of the title headings to reveal more information.

 Following a successful initial programme for the senior management team, the training was rolled out to the wider group of operational FMs.
 Commenting on the benefits, Facilities Manager, Paul Curran from the Belfast FM Group says:

 “It has been helpful to understand the processes that we adhere to in Church as Facilities Managers and how they correlate with professional standards.
-I look forward to developing and furthering my professional skills through attainment of BIFM qualifications and enhancing my own membership with BIFM.”
+I look forward to developing and furthering my professional skills through attainment of IWFM qualifications and enhancing my own membership with IWFM.”

-The FM team looks set to continue its professional education programme in 2018 through formal BIFM Qualifications with Quadrilect Ltd.
+The FM team looks set to continue its professional education programme in 2018 through formal IWFM Qualifications with Quadrilect Ltd.